WiktorJ96/PROJECTS/docs/Vault/dev/README.md

 Documentation and testing

-1. Unit Testing: Jasmine framework was used to conduct unit testing.
+1. Testing: Tests performed using the Jasmine framework and the Lighthouse tool.
 2. Code documentation: The application uses JSDoc to generate detailed documentation of classes, methods and tests, which supports both developers and technical users.